Updated 23 April 2020

 Definitive diagnosis of a COVID-19 case requires laboratory testing of samples swabbed from suspected individuals.
 Issuing and subsequent testing of sample kits is normally co-ordinated through the medical systems of local regulatory authorities.
 Contractors should determine what arrangements are in place in their region of operations.

-As the only way one can make a positive diagnosis is through testing and analyses, this should be done where possible.
+As the only way to make a positive diagnosis is through testing and analyses, this should be done where possible.

 COVID-19 cases have developed with complications requiring significant medical support in a period of 5 days after first onset.
 It is therefore likely such a diagnosis will include a requirement for decompression.
 Consideration should be given to limiting the saturation storage depth to allow normal decompression within a 5-day time period.